Tax offsets are amounts subtracted directly from your tax payable. Tax offsets are also referred to as tax rebates.

 Mature Age Workers Tax Offset (“MAWTO”)

-This offset provides up to $500 for Australian resident workers over the age of 55 years at 30 June.
+MAWTO has been abolished from 1 July 2014.
+The former offset provided up to $500 for Australian resident workers over the age of 55 years at 30 June.

 Senior Australians Tax Offset (“SATO”) becomes “SAPTO” from 1 July 2012